scottmudge/OctoPrint-MeatPack/README.md

 # OctoPrint-MeatPack
 Getting to the **meat** of g-code.
 A real-time, CPU-easy, gcode compression/packing algorithm developed by Scott Mudge

-## Current Features
+## Current Features (v1.2.6)

 1. Fully working g-code compression ("MeatPack") support for compatible Prusa printers.
 Please find builds of the official Prusa Firmware with compression support here: https://github.com/scottmudge/Prusa-Firmware-MeatPack
 2. Added extra data to the "State" side-bar content, updated in real time.
 It shows transmission statistics:
 ![image](https://user-images.githubusercontent.com/19617165/103969227-79963080-5133-11eb-95f1-a39866031f21.png)
 This can be disabled in the plugin options page.
-3. Added an optional feature (can be disabled in plugin settings) to play a "Mario coin" noise on the printer after a print is completed.
+3. Added an optional feature (can be enabled in plugin settings) to play a "meatball" song on the printer after a print is completed.
+See the bottom of the readme why everything is "meat" themed.

 ## NOTE: To use MeatPack, please install a compatible version of the Prusa firmware here: